 Tax app gets six million euros

-The Berlin-based company Accountable can close its financing round.
-Stride.VC is leading this.
+The Berlin-based company Accountable has completed its financing round.
+Stride.VC leads the round.

-Berlin-based fintech Accountable closes its Series A funding round.
-Investors are giving the startup, which sells a tax app, a total of six million euros.
-London-based Stride.VC led the round, with existing investors Connect Ventures also joining in.
+Berlin-based fintech Accountable closes its Series A financing round.
+The investors have given the start-up, which sells a tax app, a total of six million euros.
+The round was led by London-based Stride.VC, with existing investors Connect Ventures also participating.

-With the additional money, the fintech has now raised around eight million euros, according to Handelsblatt, and is now looking to grow further.
-On the one hand, the expansion into a further market and the expansion of the team should contribute to this.
+According to Handelsblatt, the fintech has now raised around eight million euros thanks to the additional money and is now looking to grow further.
+The expansion into another market and the expansion of the team should contribute to this.

-The aim of the app is to enable self-employed people to do their tax returns on their own without getting lost in the paragraph jungle.
-Through the app, users will be guided through their annual tax return in just a few clicks.
-In this way, the app offers a similar service to, for example, the app Taxfix, which, however, focuses primarily on salaried employees.
+The aim of the app is to enable self-employed people to complete their tax returns on their own without getting lost in the jungle of paragraphs.
+The app is designed to guide users through their annual tax return in just a few clicks.
+The app thus offers a similar service to the Taxfix app, for example, which focuses primarily on employees.

-"After cracking one of the most difficult tax markets with Germany, we are expanding from Berlin into other European countries," Tino Keller, Co-Founder & Managing Director of Accountable tells Handelsblatt.
+"Now that we have cracked one of the most difficult tax markets, Germany, we are expanding from Berlin into other European countries," explains Tino Keller, Co-Founder & Managing Director of Accountable, to Handelsblatt.

 Newsletter